 Quality control inspectors work within a variety of environments, from inspection forums in small production enterprises to assembly lines in large factories.
 They are responsible for accurately performing and documenting quality inspections, whether of elements of a whole or of a final product.
 They must be able to use precision instruments and gages, read blueprints, and submit inspection reports.
-Minimum education is required, whereas relevant experience of 3-5 years hold much greater value in terms of eligibility.
+Minimum education is required, whereas the relevant experience of 3-5 years hold much greater value in terms of eligibility.
 Pay depends on location, experience and the size of your employer.

 CDL operators are long-haul or heavy trailer truck drivers.
 A certification with the American Association of Motor Vehicle Administrators is required, which varies by state and depends on the class of vehicle driven, cargo, etc. CDL operators will typically have a Class A or B license.
-They will need to have superb navigational skills, an acute attention to safety details, and a willingness to work long hours.
-CDL operators salaries depend on experience, industry, and state, but most are paid as a share of revenue, so there is no limit to how much one can earn.
+They will need to have superb navigational skills, acute attention to safety details, and a willingness to work long hours.
+CDL operators’ salaries depend on experience, industry, and state, but most are paid as a share of revenue, so there is no limit to how much one can earn.
 Average salaries for CDL operators is $64,000 per year in transportation and courier industries.

 Highly Trained Positions with Extensive Experience

 Highly experienced positions are open to candidates with extensive experience within a particular industry.
 These professionals often work in a management position, directing people, departments, functions, and projects.
 Upper management positions require strong problem-solving skills, as they work to implement the direction and focus of a company.
-Most positions would require an associate’s or bachelor’s degree (based on industry) and at least five to seven years related experience.
-For all positions, pay grades vary depending on experience, industry and location, but will always be a considerable step above pay grades for entry-level or mid-level positions due to experience requirements and responsibility level.
+Most positions would require an associate’s or bachelor’s degree (based on industry) and at least five to seven years of related experience.
+For all positions, pay grades vary depending on experience, industry, and location, but will always be a considerable step above pay grades for entry-level or mid-level positions due to experience requirements and responsibility level.

 Industrial Machinery Mechanics